Elementary School Handbooks

 • Children bring no items larger than they can place on their laps.

-• Glass, breakable or valuable items as well as radios, iPods and other potential distractions should not be carried on the bus.
+• Glass, breakable or valuable items as well as phones, tablets and other potential distractions should not be carried on the bus.

 Top of page